Everything you need to know about the APF lookup table add-on

 Your tables need to follow the same format.
 There are 3 things to take into account:

 - Your table name should always appear in cell A1.
 You’ll need that able name later in your formula-based pricing.
-Make sure it doesn’t contain any strange symbols and no spaces.
+The name should only contain letters, numbers, and underscores.
+Make sure it doesn’t contain any strange symbols or spaces.

 - The first column (column A) contains the values of one input field.